McNamara, Eugene

 History

-Eugene McNamara was born in 1930 in Oak Park, Illinois.
+Eugene McNamara was born on March 18th, 1930 in Oak Park, Illinois.
 He received a Bachelor of Arts and a Master of Arts from DePaul University in 1953 and 1955, respectively.
 He completed a Ph.D. in English Literature at Northwestern University in 1964.
 He began teaching in the Department of English at the University of Windsor in 1959.
 He was one of the first two instructors in the Creative Writing Program in the Department of English.

 He has published in the genres of poetry, short stories and novels.
 Four of his short stories were selected for inclusion in the annual Best Canadian Stories.
 One of these stories appeared in Best American Short Stories in 1975.
 He founded the University of Windsor Review, now known as The Windsor Review in 1965 and was editor until 1987.
 His publications include Passages and Other Poems (1972), Screens (1977), The Moving Light (1986), Keeping In Touch: New & Selected Poems (1998), Waterfalls (2000), Grace Notes: Poems New & Selected (2004) and a novel, The Orphans Waltz (2008).
-Eugene McNamara is Professor Emeritus in the Department of English at the University of Windsor.
-He has been active in the arts community.

 Places